 Consider the charge condition of the auxiliary battery when dry camping.
 If the auxiliary battery is not being recharged and power is being drawn from the battery, it will eventually discharge.
 A battery will discharge at a faster rate as its energy level becomes depleted.
 It is recommended you plan your electrical usage accordingly.
 For accuracy, test the auxiliary battery voltage using a volt-ohm meter.

+Replacement fuses must be of the same voltage, amperage rating and type.
+Never use a higher rated replacement fuse; doing so may cause a fire by overheating the RV wiring.
 A fully charged auxiliary battery will read 12.7 volts DC and 1.265 specific gravity at 80°F (32°C).
 The auxiliary battery is considered discharged at 11.8 volts, and dead at 11.65 volts.
 When voltage drops below those levels, permanent damage may occur.
 Typically, a deep cycle battery has an amp-hour rating of 75-100 amps.